GLASS INSULATOR MANUFACTURERS

 Dominion Glass Company

 Dominion was a re-organization of the Diamond Flint Glass Company, a large conglomerate with factories at several locations in Canada.
 Other glass plant locations included Toronto, Ontario; Hamilton, Ontario; and Redcliff, Alberta.
 Most insulators made by Dominion were produced at the Wallaceburg site.
 Insulators were also made for short periods of time at Redcliff, Alberta (1942) and at Point St. Charles, Quebec (1943).
 The last insulators made by Dominion are reported to have been produced in 1967, although production of other glass items (bottles, lamp chimneys, etc) continued afterward.
 Most insulators made by this company are marked “DOMINION” or with a “D in a diamond”.
+The “D in a diamond” was used on their containers until at least 1976.
+The company became known as Domglas after about 1978.
 (Pictured: Dominion-42 in orange-amber).

 [McDougald-1990: Morgan Davis, Eric Halpin; Steve Goodell]